Hope and the Bible - Glenn Conjurske

 The impotent man in the fifth chapter of John was healed in this life, but he had had his infirmity thirty-eight years.

 All of these examples are well calculated to give us hope, but all of them also to teach us patience.
 This is true wherever we look in the Bible.
 Joseph received the fulfillment of his God-given dreams in this life, but first he must go to Egypt and be sold as a slave, then be taken from the house of slavery and put in prison.
 This was of God, as much as his subsequent exaltation.
 And you need to understand that in the time of our patience the Lord often takes particular pains to make us feel our lot, and to make us feel our need.
-You know that Joseph interpreted the dreams of the butler and the baker, and charged the butler to remember him to Pharaoh when he was restored to his position.
-By this means a little hope no doubt sprang up in Joseph’s heart, but the days turned to weeks, and the weeks to months, and that little sprig of hope withered and died.
-Thus God made him to feel his hard lot.
-Yet Joseph could hope in the God who had given him his dreams, and that God brought him out.

-Hannah received her child in this life—-and indeed six of them—-but first she must endure the unfulfilled longings and the undeserved reproach “year by year,” while her adversary “provoked her sore.”
-The lack of a child she would no doubt have felt deeply enough without an adversary to provoke her, but God often arranges our affairs so as to add as it were insult to injury—-to add reproach to privation—-so to make us feel the more deeply our need, and that “year by year,” and of course day by day and hour by hour.
-God intends to bless us, but he is never in a hurry.
-He will first let us feel our need through a long course of patience.
-Then, when patience has had its perfect work, he gives the blessing, and gives it abundantly.
-Meanwhile he gives hope, to sustain our sinking spirits through all the privations and hardships and reproach of the long course of “faith and patience.”
+Hannah received her child in this life—and indeed six of them—but first she must endure the unfulfilled longings and the undeserved reproach “year by year,” while her adversary “provoked her sore.”
+The lack of a child she would no doubt have felt deeply enough without an adversary to provoke her, but God often arranges our affairs so as to add as it were insult to injury—to add reproach to privation—so to make us feel the more deeply our need, and that “year by year,” and of course day by day and hour by hour.

-Hope and faith are both associated with patience in the Bible.
-This is their proper sphere—-and really the only sphere of hope.
-I only know of one case in all the Bible where this order of things is not observed.
-That case is Eve.
-She received her existence and the need of her heart at the same time.
-Not so Adam.
-He must first feel his need, and walk by faith even in Paradise—-and “faith and patience,” too.
 God created Adam with a need which was unfulfilled.
 He was in Paradise, where all that God saw was “very good,” yet Adam’s own condition was “not good.”
 He was alone, and God said, “It is not good that man should be alone.”
 God of course intended to remedy that situation, but first he went to work to make Adam feel it.
 He set Adam to work to name the creatures.
 The end result of that project was that Adam should deeply feel the fact that “for Adam there was not found an help meet for him.”
-Among all the creatures that God had made there was none suited to Adam—-none to be the companion of his heart—-none with whom he could share his life and his heart.
+Among all the creatures that God had made there was none suited to Adam—none to be the companion of his heart—none with whom he could share his life and his heart.
 He saw every creature which God had made with its own companion.
 He saw “male and female” of every creature on earth, but he was alone.
 God intended that he should feel that.

 And understand, this naming of the creatures was a lengthy process.
 There are millions of species on the earth, and none of them were extinct in Adam’s day.
 He named them all.
 This was not the work of a day, but of months or years.
 Every day that passed in this work brought before Adam the fact that he was alone, and that he alone of all God’s creatures was alone.
-Thus he was called to walk by “faith and patience” even in Paradise.
-He was called to trust in the God who had provided for every creature but himself—-to trust in the God who had put him in a situation which, by God’s own testimony, was “not good.”
+Thus, he was called to walk by “faith and patience” even in Paradise.
+He was called to trust in the God who had provided for every creature but himself—to trust in the God who had put him in a situation which, by God’s own testimony, was “not good.”
 Adam no doubt did so, for those propensities to unbelief which are so strong in our hearts had not yet sprung up in his.

 Meanwhile, God will have Adam to feel his need, and this he accomplishes by placing before Adam those creatures whose need he had met.
 This is the way of God.
 He sets the barren woman next to the fruitful one.
-He sets the single woman next to the married one—-and perhaps even next to one who will reproach her for her need, as Hannah’s adversary did.
+He sets the single woman next to the married one—and perhaps even next to one who will reproach her for her need, as Hannah’s adversary did.
 He sets Lazarus at the gate of the rich man.
 He sets childless Abraham in a tent in the midst of ungodly men who live in houses full of children.
 He sets before godly Joseph, with his long-standing unfulfilled dreams, the ungodly butler, whose dream was fulfilled in three days.
-This is God’s way, and by this means he sharpens our appetite, and makes the blessing sweeter when at last he gives it.
+This is God’s way, and by this means, he sharpens our appetite and makes the blessing sweeter when at last he gives it.

 Adam, then, must spend months or years naming all of God’s creatures, beholding all of them “male and female,” while he felt himself to be alone.
 But may we not say that this long parade of creatures formed a large book in Adam’s Bible?
-He had all of Paradise to teach him the goodness and the wisdom of God, but in these creatures, which God brought to him, and with which God required him to establish some familiarity, in these creatures he read the lessons of hope.
-Could God provide for the happiness of these birds and beasts—-these crows and dogs and mice—-and yet leave me forever alone?
+He had all of Paradise to teach him the goodness and the wisdom of God, but in these creatures, which God brought to him, and with which God required him to establish some familiarity, in these creatures, he read the lessons of hope.
+Could God provide for the happiness of these birds and beasts—these crows and dogs and mice—and yet leave me forever alone?
 No, the fact that God has thus provided for the lowest of his creatures teaches me of his purpose to provide for me also.
 Patience, therefore, and meanwhile, hope!

 And so we also, when we have a Bible full of examples of needs met, of dreams fulfilled, of reproaches removed, of righteousness vindicated, of faith rewarded, of hopes realized, it is our business to take courage from all of this, and trust in the same God to do the same for us.
-“Through patience and comfort of the Scriptures” we have hope—-where “comfort” may be very properly translated “encouragement.”
+“Through patience and comfort of the Scriptures” we have hope—where “comfort” may be very properly translated “encouragement.”
 There is nothing that encourages like the Bible.
-Here is hope, and this book—-”whatsoever things were written aforetime”—-exists to give it to us.
+Here is hope, and this book—“whatsoever things were written aforetime”—exists to give it to us.

 Glenn Conjurske